Thoughtfully navigating brain health and Bredesen Protocol™ supplements

-The ReCODE™ “Basic Plan” in Dr. Bredesen’s book describes dozens of so-called “neuroceuticals” that have demonstrated efficacy to enhance brain health in human clinical trials.
-Selected supplements from that list would be prescribed to patients experiencing cognitive decline, depending on their unique needs, by a doctor trained in ReCODE™.
+The “Basic Plan” in Dr. Bredesen’s book describes dozens of so-called “neuroceuticals” that have demonstrated efficacy to enhance brain health in human clinical trials.
+A doctor trained in the Bredesen Protocol™ can prescribe selected supplements from that list depending on each patient’s unique needs.

-For those of us preventing cognitive decline and not under the supervision of a ReCODE™ doctor, thoughtfully choosing supplements (or not) can be tricky to navigate.
-I will outline a few of my general considerations around supplements below.
-I provide a more detailed valuable guide to quality ReCODE™ supplements to all whom I coach.
+For those of us preventing cognitive decline and not under the supervision of a Bredesen-trained medical practitioner, thoughtfully choosing supplements (or not) can be tricky.
+I will outline a few general considerations below.

-Ultimately, before starting or discontinuing any supplement, you should first consult a qualified healthcare professional (i.e. physician, licensed nutritionist).
+Ultimately, before starting or discontinuing any supplement, you should first consult a qualified healthcare professional.

 Supplements are by definition “supplementary”

-Supplements may boost a healthy diet and lifestyle or be taken as a temporary therapy or to fill an identified deficiency.
-Do not use supplements as a crutch while avoiding needed changes in diet and lifestyle.
+Supplements may boost a healthy diet and lifestyle or be taken as a temporary therapy or to fill an identified nutritional deficiency.
+Supplements should NOT be used as a crutch to avoid needed changes in diet and lifestyle.

 In functional medicine, supplements are often prescribed to help the body heal itself.
 Too little or too much of these supplemental factors can upset the body’s balance.
 We especially don’t want to overdo fat-soluble supplements that can build up in the body.

 If you have digestive issues, absorption of oral supplements and nutrients from food can be poor.
 Nutrient deficiencies can be a signal to resolve gut health issues over the long-term.
-You don’t want to waste costly supplements without fixing gut problems and end up generating expensive pee.
-To bypass poor gut absorption, some ReCODE™ supplements can be taken in sublingual, intravenous, or inhaled (nebulized) form.
+You don’t want to waste costly supplements without fixing gut problems; you just end up generating expensive pee.
+To bypass poor gut absorption, some Bredesen Protocol™ supplements can be taken in sublingual, intravenous, or inhaled form.

-Determining which (if any) of the dozens of ReCODE™ supplements are right for you
+Determining which (if any) of the dozens of Bredesen Protocol™ supplements are right for you

-Dr. Bredesen is an early adopter in prescribing many of the supplements mentioned in his book.
+Dr. Bredesen is an early adopter in prescribing many of the supplements identified in his book.
 To quote him, he’s “flying the plane while we’re building it”.
-The final verdicts of the efficacy and long-term side effects of some of these supplements are still up in the air.
+The final verdicts on the overall effectiveness and long-term side effects of most of these supplements are still up in the air.

-The risk-reward calculations of taking various ReCODE™ supplements and decisions about incurring the added expense are different for someone immediately facing Alzheimer’s disease than for someone doing prevention over the long haul.
-Usually during the initial intense phase of therapy for cognitive impairment, multiple supplements are utilized until retesting reveals whether to continue, reduce the dose, or discontinue supplements.
+The risk-reward calculations of taking various Bredesen Protocol™ supplements and decisions about incurring the added expense are different for someone trying to immediately treat a diagnosis of pre-Alzheimer’s disease than for someone interested in prevention over decades to come.
+Often, during the initial intense phase of therapy for cognitive impairment, multiple supplements are utilized until retesting reveals whether to maintain, reduce the dose, or discontinue supplements.

-Dr. Bredesen mentions forty-seven supplements in his book, but you need only the supplements targeted to your condition.
-If you are already experiencing cognitive decline, consult a ReCODE Qualified™ doctor or nutritionist to prescribe which of these supplements would meet your unique needs.
-If you are already taking a huge number of supplements, how to pare down may be a conversation to include in that consultation.
+Dr. Bredesen mentions forty-seven supplements in his book, but you need only the supplements targeted to root causes of your particular multi-factoral condition.
+If you are already experiencing cognitive decline, consult a ReCODE Report Qualified™ doctor or nutritionist to prescribe which of these supplements would meet your unique needs.
+If you are already taking a huge number of supplements, paring down may be a conversation to include in that consultation.

 Not everyone at the stage of preventing dementia and optimizing brain health needs lots of supplements.
-Although you may have gotten a different impression from his book, Dr. Bredesen has said that only a few supplements are generally needed within the holistic ReCODE™ program for prevention of cognitive decline.
+Although you may have gotten a different impression from his book, Dr. Bredesen has said that only a few supplements are generally needed within the holistic Bredesen Protocol™ for prevention of cognitive decline.

-The numerous ReCODE™ doctors I’m aware of most commonly prescribe:
+The numerous ReCODE Report Qualified™ doctors I”ve worked with most commonly prescribe: